 What Is Tendinitis?

-The pain can be significant and worsens if damage progresses because of continued use of the joint.
-Most tendinitis heals in about two to four weeks, but chronic tendinitis can take more than six weeks, often because the sufferer doesn't give the tendon time to heal.
+The pain of tendinitis can be significant and worsens if damage progresses because of continued use of the joint.
+Most damage heals in about two to four weeks, but chronic tendinitis can take more than six weeks, often because the sufferer doesn't give the tendon time to heal.
 In chronic cases, there may be restriction of motion of the joint due to scarring or narrowing of the sheath of tissue that surrounds the tendon.

-What Causes Tendinitis?
+What Causes Overuse Tendinopathy?